 Ask the locals

-If you are looking to volunteer at a place, consider reaching out to some vegan groups in country.
+If you are looking to volunteer at a place, consider reaching out to some vegan groups in the country.
 The people here usually have their ears to the ground and might have some information that might be helpful in making a decision.
 Ask if they know anyone who has volunteered there and you can perhaps ask some more questions if you still have doubts.

 Happy people after visiting happy elephants at Phuket Elephant Sanctuary